TL;DR

 Bangkok and Bali can feel closer in cost range, depending on where you stay and how you move.
 But even then, certain parts of Bali — especially heavily developed areas — can price above local Bangkok neighborhoods.

 “Cheap” is always relative.
-Compared to many major Asian cities, Bangkok remains one of the more affordable urban destinations — if you approach it with local habits rather than tourist defaults.
+Compared to many major Asian cities, Bangkok remains one of the more affordable urban destinations—especially if you travel Bangkok on a budget and approach it with local habits rather than tourist defaults.

 3-Day Sample Budget Itinerary (Quiet & Local)